 3. Try mindfulness

 Mindfulness is all about being present and focusing on the here and now without judgment.
 In a sense, it is the exact opposite of rumination.

 Practicing mindfulness meditation, trying a mindful breathing exercise, or learning how to say “It is what it is” to let go of distressing thoughts and feelings can help you stop ruminating and promote a generally calmer and happier existence.

 One of the dangers of rumination is that it feels like we’re trying to solve a problem by going over it again and again.
 However, you won’t find a solution by just reliving the negative thoughts and feelings.

-Sometimes, the best thing you can do is consciously turning your attention to finding a solution.
-You can simply try brainstorming solutions and weighing their pros and cons, but if you need a more structured approach, I recommend this problem-solving worksheet from Therapist Aid.
+Sometimes, the best thing you can do is consciously turn your attention to finding a solution.
+You can simply try brainstorming solutions and weighing their pros and cons.